rawrious/rawrious.github.io/_posts/2020-09-01-Everything-Is-Going-Terribly-Wrong.markdown

 ---

 Working on the dissertation today :/.
-You're not going to get a whole lot out of me
+You're not going to get a whole lot out of me.

 Catalina basically bricked my machine.
 While I've been able to keep all my data (I back up regularly), I've lost a lot of time today attempting to drop down to Mojave. :(